You have a blog up and running and finally had the courage to hit the publish button…

 If it’s every two weeks that’s fine, if it’s once per week or even two or three times a week that’s even better.

-The more content you have out there the better people can find you through your blog posts and give you traffic.
+The more content you have out there the better people can find you through your blog posts.

 Be consistent with your posting schedule.

-Don’t post for a month every week for one post and then skip posting for two months.
+Don’t post for a month every week and then skip posting for two months or something like that.

 Within the first 12 months, your blog is still considered a new blog and you want to make sure that you’ll be consistent in posting high-quality articles related to the problem of your ideal audience.